opf/openproject/CONTRIBUTING.md

 OpenProject is an open source project and we encourage you to help us out.
 For contributing to OpenProject, please read the following guidelines.

-*Please also note that these rules should be acknowledged by everyone, but repository contributors might occasionally deviate from them for practical purposes, e.g. not fork the repo, but have a branch on the main repository.*
+*Please also note that these rules should be acknowledged by everyone, but repository contributors might occasionally deviate from them for practical purposes, e.g. not fork the repo, but have a branch on the main repository.
+This should however stay an exception.*

 ## Contributors License Agreement